Kit Wai Chan - Fotolia

 AI offers clearly present benefits for organizations.
 But companies need to be aware of misconceptions about the technology and do a reality check when it comes to expectations.

 In 2017, research firm Gartner described a few of the myths related to AI.
 One is that AI is a single entity that companies can buy.
-In reality, it's a collection of technologies used in applications, systems and solutions to add specific functional capabilities, and it requires a robust AI infrastructure.
+In reality, it's a collection of technologies used in applications and systems to add specific functional capabilities, and it requires a robust AI infrastructure and an organizational-wide commitment.
+Without C-level commitment and proof of ROI, AI investments can fail.

 Yet another myth is that AI has human characteristics.
 AI developers use advanced analytics, special algorithms and large amounts of data to deceive people into thinking that their product learns on its own and understands and empathizes with the user.
 Organizations need to guard against thinking the technologies are more capable than they really are.